SerjoschDuering/StableDiffusion-GrasshopperCLOUD/README.md

 ## Prerequisites

-1) Create an Account at replicate.com
+1) Create an Account at replicate.com and get your personal authentification token

 2) Grasshopper Plugins